michaelassessment/Automated-testing-BDD/README.md

-Maven Automated Test Project for Benchmark automated test evaluation
+Maven Automated Test Project for automated testting with BDD
 ==========================
 This is a maven project.
 The project consists of a root pom file.
 The mvn command is executed by navigating to the folder containing the pom.xml file and by running the command below using the console